truenas/middleware/docs/userguide/truenas_services.rst

 You can determine which users are connected to an AFP share by typing :command:`afpusers`.

-If you receive a "Something wrong with the volume's CNID DB" error message, run the following command from :ref:`Shell`, replacing the path to the problematic
+If you receive a "Something wrong with the volume's CNID DB" error message, run this command from :ref:`Shell`, replacing the path to the problematic
 AFP share::

  dbd -rf /path/to/share

 This command may take a while, depending upon the size of the volume or dataset being shared.
 This command will wipe the CNID database and rebuild it from the
-CNIIDs stored in the AppleDouble files.
+CNIDs stored in the AppleDouble files.

 .. index:: CIFS, Samba, Windows File Share, SMB
 .. _CIFS: